michel4j/django-itemlist/README.rst

         link_kwarg
             The link kwarg parameter for `link_url`.
 Default is 'pk'

-        link_data
+        link_attr
-            `True` or `False`.
-Determines how links are created for each row.
-If `False` (default), anchor tags are used.
-If `True`, `span` tags are used with a `data-link` attribute having the value of the detail url for the row.
+            By default links are created with the url in the href attribute of an anchor tag.
+The attribute can be changed by setting the link_attr parameter of the view.
+For example setting `link_attr` to `data-link` will create a tag that looks like `<a href="#!" data-link="http://...">...</a>`.
 This is useful for loading content using JavaScript into modals or for ajax.
+This parameter replaces `link_data` boolean in previous versions.

         link_field
             Column name on which to create links.
 Must be one of the names included in list_columns.
 By default the